puppetlabs/dujour-version-check/README.md

 [puppetlabs/dujour-version-check "0.1.2"]

 ```

+_Note:_ The latest version number of this library can be found above

 Then, call the `check-for-updates!` function.
 This function takes two arguments,
 `request-values` and `update-server-url`. `update-server-url` should be a string